felipe89duque/Blackjack/README.md

 2. random

 ## Files' description
+- **main.py**: Runs the Command Line Interface (CLI) for the program.
+This is the file you should run
 - **blackjack.py**: Contains the logic of the blackjack game.
-This is the file you should run.
-- **dependencies.py**: This file contains the logic for the Card and Deck classes.
+- **dependencies.py**: This file contains the logic for the classes used throughout the program (i.e. Card, Deck, Player).